apfurlan/Cloud_Data_Engineer/README.md

 ---

 ### **Observation:**
 The exercises were developed in Google Colab.
-If you have Pyspark installed in your PC, please disregard the first cell of the .ipynb files.
+If you have Pyspark installed in your PC, please disregard the first cell of the .ipynb files and path used a long the exercise.